portsoc/winter-canvas/README.md

 canvas.snowing = true;
 ```

-This minimal example can be seen running here.
+This minimal example can be seen running [here](https://portsoc.github.io/winter-canvas/example/minimal.html).

-**Warning:** anything drawn after snowing has started will be ignored.
+**Note:** anything drawn after snowing has started will be ignored.

 ### Attributes